-

 Best time to visit Indonesia

-Although the weather in Indonesia is pleasant for most of the year, the best time to visit Indonesia is in the dry season, between May and September.
-Monsoons can make more remote areas all but inaccessible in the wet months, but tourist hotspots like Bali, Java and Sumatra are always enjoyable.
-The worst time to visit Indonesia is the period immediately following Ramadan, when the resorts are crowded and prices are high.
-Read more on Indonesia's Climate and Weather.
+Although the weather is pleasant for most of the year, the best time to visit Indonesia is in the dry season, between May and September.
+Monsoons can make more remote areas all but inaccessible in the wet months, but tourist hotspots such as Bali, Java and Sumatra are always enjoyable.
+The least ideal time to visit Indonesia is the period immediately following Ramadan, when the resorts are crowded and prices are high.

-- Spot long-tailed Macaques in the Sacred Monkey Forest of Padangtegal.
-Read more about Indonesia Activities.
+-Spot long-tailed Macaques in the Sacred Monkey Forest of Padangtegal.

 Getting to Indonesia